⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Never leave your drink

 Keep your drink in hand at all events.
-If you set it down or lose sight of it, get a new one — no exceptions.
+If you leave it, get a fresh one.

 🚘